 All this leaves people with unanswered questions about their origins, ethnicity, and inherited medical conditions.

 If you have a name, then the Internet can be a great tool for finding people.
-But unless the person you seek has an unusual last name, it may be impossible to pinpoint the right person.
-In many cases, you don’t even know the names of your lost relatives.
-So you need another approach to solving your mystery.
+But unless the person you seek has an unusual last name, it may be impossible for you to pinpoint the right person.

 As the cost of DNA testing has come down, a new science called genetic genealogy has developed.
-For less than a hundred dollars, nearly anyone can uncover hundreds of biological relatives through an “autosomal” DNA test offered by just three companies.
+For less than a hundred dollars, nearly anyone can uncover thousands of biological relatives through an “autosomal” DNA test.

 Some people get lucky and immediately discover a parent, sibling, or first cousin.
-This will happen more often as the databases get even bigger.
+This is happening more often now that the databases are so big.

 Most likely, your closest matches will be second or third cousins.
 Second cousins, for example, share a set of great-grandparents with you.
 By contacting that person and/or examining a posted family tree, you can then do conventional genealogy research to find the branch of their family that includes you.

-Here are the three autosomal DNA tests that can solve your mystery.
-Since each database is mostly different, you increase your chances of success by testing with all three companies.
-But you can always start with one and add the others later, if needed.
+Here are the four autosomal DNA tests that can solve your mystery.
+Since each database is mostly different, you increase your chances of success by getting into all four databases.

 As a bonus, each test includes an overall breakdown of your ethnic ancestry.
 Besides being of great personal interest, that information may provide a useful clue in your search.